bgh-github/streamlink-handoff/README.md

 If Firefox is open in Private Browsing mode, Streamlink Handoff must be [allowed to run in Private Windows](https://support.mozilla.org/kb/extensions-private-browsing).

-If the context menu is appearing but videos won't load, a initial troubleshooting step should be to check that Streamlink can successfully launch a video from the command line (with any chosen options) independent of Streamlink Handoff.
-For example, a simple (default) command, `streamlink twitch.tv/monstercat best`.
-If this fails, the general problem will need to be addressed before retrying the extension.
+In cases where the context menu appears but videos won't load, an initial troubleshooting step should be to check that Streamlink can successfully launch a video from the command line independent of Streamlink Handoff.
+Test using a basic command like `streamlink twitch.tv/monstercat best`, or use the 'Copy Command' option to copy the Streamlink command line string to the clipboard.
+If there are issues running direct from the command line, the general problem will need to be addressed before retrying the extension.

-You can also try rerunning the first time [native messaging host setup](#first-time-setup) for your platform to reapply recommended configuration.
+You can also try rerunning the first time [native messaging host setup](#first-time-setup) for your platform to reapply the latest recommended host configuration.

 ## Motivation

 Streamlink Handoff came about from wanting to create something I would personally use and find useful.

-As a user of the excellent [Streamlink Twitch GUI](https://streamlink.github.io/streamlink-twitch-gui/) application, it was dissapointing that changes and limitations of Twitch's new API resulted in downscaling of the app's functionality, along with making authentication mandatory.
+As a user of the excellent [Streamlink Twitch GUI](https://streamlink.github.io/streamlink-twitch-gui/) application, it was disappointing that changes and limitations of Twitch's new API resulted in downscaling of the app's functionality, along with making authentication mandatory.

 This was a reminder to the degree third-party applications can be at the mercy of a service's API.
 Factoring in services that would generally rather funnel users towards their own website or app experience, an open and feature complete API that fosters third-party apps could be seen as at odds.
 It therefore seems like native first-party websites are the only "sure thing" that can be relied upon long-term for video browsing/discovery.